coco33920/website/src/index.md

 This website uses the [Monaspace Neon](https://monaspace.githubnext.com) font.

-I may change it if I want to, if you have any suggestions for fonts send me an email to `web [at] me.charlotte-thomas.me` or `me+web [at] charlotte-thomas.me`.
+I may change it if I want to, if you have any suggestions for fonts send me an email at either of these adresses.
+ `web [at] me.charlotte-thomas.me`
+ `me+web [at] charlotte-thomas.me`

 ## About Me { #about-me }
 I am using she/they pronouns and feminine accords.